epam/Wilma/wilma-extras/circuitBreaker/README.md

 ```
 GET http://localhost:1234/config/public/services/CircuitBreakerInterceptor/circuit-breaker
 ```
-Of course this link will olny work in case Wilma is running and the Circuit-Breaker plug-in is properly configured in it.
+Of course this link will only work in case Wilma is running and the Circuit-Breaker plug-in is properly configured in it.
 In the response all activated circuit breaker will be listed, together its configuration and the actual status of the Circuit Breaker itself.

 Please note that the response will be empty in case no any message is arrived to Wilma,